sndwch/poetry-playground/example_images/README.md

 - Use `--seed` for reproducible results
 - Use `--profile` to see detailed performance metrics
 - Use `--dry-run` to test without creating files
-- See `generative-poetry-cli --help` for all available options
+- See `poetry-playground --help` for all available options